MicrosoftDocs/Viva/Viva/insights/Use/Assigning-wpa-user-and-group-roles-in-azure-ad.md

 ---

 title: Assign user and group roles
-description: How to assign roles in Azure Active Directory for Microsoft Viva Insights
+description: How to assign roles in Azure Active Directory for Microsoft Viva Insights in Workplace Analytics
 author: madehmer
 ms.author: v-mideh
 ms.topic: article